Dog Urine Killing Your Grass? How to Stop Lawn Damage and Fix Yellow Spots

 Our dog Barley has the WORST smelling pee of any dog we have ever had!
 Our yard was starting to smell pretty bad, quickly.
 The only things I could find online were to water the yard more to dilute and wash it away and to add lava rocks to the dog water.
 Most other options are not natural and less appealing…plus they don’t get the best reviews.

 But we found PetHonesty Keep Grass Green Chews which include probiotics, and it has worked great!
-We have been using it for four months now, and we no longer have a smelly yard plus our grass is staying green and healthy.
+We have been using it for four months now, and we we noticed an improvement in odor and lawn condition after using it.

 – Michelle Schenker, Rescue Dog Parent & Canine Journal Co-founder